-Not only does this relief the incredible pressure of staring down so many unfinished tasks but it allows them to maximize the productivity of every minute of every day.
+Not only does this relieve the incredible pressure of staring down so many unfinished tasks but it allows them to maximize the productivity of every minute of every day.

 Thereby challenging their own beliefs about what they thought they could accomplish.

 Ellon Musk’s 5-minute blocks also come with another added bonus.
 When those 5 minutes are up and that task is accomplished, he gets to cross that item off his checklist and refocus his mind entirely on something new.